fossasia/open-event-server/docs/INSTALLATION_AWS.md

 sudo pip install docker-compose
 ```

-* Finally you will have to add your current group to the `docker` group so that you can run commands with sudo.
+* Finally you will have to add your current group to the `docker` group so that you can run commands without sudo.
 ([Reference](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker))

 ```sh